Skip to main content

 Object Storage

-For the file uploads bucket you will also need to go to the control panel of this bucket and add CORS configurations, such that it is able to accept signed URL file uploads from your browser.
+• Amazon S3: A single S3 bucket for storing evaluation artifacts, configuration files, Diamond resources, and file uploads.
+You will also need to add CORS configurations to the bucket so that it can accept signed URL file uploads from your browser.
 Below is an example of what to add in an AWS S3 bucket’s CORS configuration (it will be very similar in the cloud storage equivalents of other cloud providers):

 JSON